danielsodium/TempDex/README.md

 # TempDex

 TempDex is a quick solution to MangaDex not having a frontend.
 I reused most of the code from [AniShelf](https://github.com/danielsodium/AniShelf), so a lot of the code might be useless.
-I'll update it when I have time.
+I'll update it when I have time, but this was just for myself so yeah.

 ## Installation